Di-Falco/capstone/README.md

 ### Description

 _The webpage is a React application set up with create-react-app.
 It uses a Firebase database to store a list of ~450 movies with a dozen or so fields like title, overview, poster url, and video formats.
 Most information is gathered from TMDB's API and then assigned to the database.
-Currently supports user authentication, but the only features requiring authorization are some tools meant to help me seed database information from the API_
+Currently supports user authentication, but the only features requiring authorization are some tools meant to help me seed database information from the API.
+All movies are from my collection, the API is only used to seed data to the Firestore db and get images._

 _Ongoing goals:_
-* _Add purchase functionality_
+* _Add "purchase" functionality_
 * _Add user profile customization_
+* _Create seperate search for movies outside of the db_
+* _Add user interactions (ratings, likes / dislikes) to movie detail pages_
 * _Add functionality for admin users to add edit and delete movies from the site_
+* _Refactor nearly everything (stylesheet esp)_

 ### Setup and installation Requirements